getevo/restify/docs/customization.md

 ### Warning

-Manipulation of values in `OnBeforeCreate` and `ValidateCreate` could cause the `set` endpoint to break, as Restify may fail to compare user input with the new values set by these hooks.
+Manipulation of values in `OnBeforeCreate`, `ValidateCreate` and `OnBeforeSave` could cause the `Set` endpoint to break, as Restify may fail to compare user input with the new values set by these hooks.

 ##### Example